ParisNeo/Gpt4All-webui/README.md

 - Or just use the `--personality` or `-p` option to give the personality name to be used.

 If you deem your personality worthy of sharing, you can share the personality by adding it to the [GPT4all personalities](https://github.com/ParisNeo/GPT4All_Personalities) repository.
 Just fork the repo, add your file and do a pull request.

+## Features

+- Chat with AI
+- Create, edit, and share personality
+- Audio in and audio out with many options for language and voices
+- History of discussion with resume functionality
+- Add new discussion, rename discussion, remove discussion
+- Export database to json format
+- Export discussion to text format

 ## Contribute